WIPACrepo/keycloak-rest-services/README.md

 Then, start an instance of Keycloak in another terminal:

-    docker run --rm -it -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin --network host jboss/keycloak:8.0.2 -Djboss.bind.address.private=127.0.0.1 -Djboss.bind.address=127.0.0.1
+    docker run --rm -it -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin quay.io/keycloak/keycloak:latest -Djboss.bind.address.private=127.0.0.1 -Djboss.bind.address=0.0.0.0

 Keycloak may take a minute to start.
 If it does not, check your network settings, as it does not play well with VPNs and other more exotic network situations.

 Finally, run the tests: